XueFuzhao/OpenMoE/README.md

 The base models are trained with 128B tokens.
 The openmoe-8B checkpoint with 4 MoE layers and 32 experts has been trained by 200B tokens.
 We are still training OpenMoE-8B.
 So if you are interested in the latest checkpoint, please feel free to drop Fuzhao an email (f.xue@u.nus.edu).
 In addition, we are highly interested in training this model until saturate by performing multi-epoch training, which means we may train our model for over 2T and even more tokens (this depends on the resource we can get in the coming months)

-Note: downloading data from Google Cloud Storage is not free, but you can sign in to Google Cloud and get some credits.
+Note: downloading data from Google Cloud Storage is not free, but you can sign up to Google Cloud and get some credits.

 ## Get Started